-On July 28, 2014, students attending the Junior Statesmen of America’s Gene Burd Symposium on Media & Politics at UCLA took part in our 90-minute critical thinking seminar.
+The example below is from our July 28, 2014 critical thinking seminar.
 Before and after the session, students were asked "Are social networking sites good for society?"
-The difference in their votes helps prove that critical thinking can actually change minds.
+The difference in their votes helps to prove that critical thinking makes a difference.

 —LESSON PLAN IDEA FOR EDUCATORS—

-HANDOUT: The 2-page seminar handout includes all the information necessary for teachers to present the program to their own students, including pro and con quotations and a detailed outline of the 90-minute session.
+HANDOUT: The 2-page seminar handout includes all the information necessary for teachers to present the program to their own students.

 |NATIONAL LANGUAGE ARTS STANDARDS ADDRESSED IN THE SEMINAR:

 -Teachers' Corner - main page for ProCon.org educator resources

 -Free Lesson Planning with ProCon.org - lesson plan ideas, educational standards, and Common Core information

 -Teaching Critical Thinking - critical thinking videos and seminar, plusa curated collection of books and studies about the importance of critical thinking

 -Critical Thinking Quotes - illustrated quotes about critical thinking from famous minds